jbloom/GenomeSciences541/_sources/lecture_1.txt

 ===============================================
-Lecture 1, Genome Sciences 541, `Jesse Bloom`_
+Lecture 1
 ===============================================

+* Genome Sciences 541, lecture by `Jesse Bloom`_

-* These lecture notes are available at http://jbloom.github.io/GenomeSciences541/lecture_1.html#1
+* These lecture notes are at http://jbloom.github.io/GenomeSciences541/lecture_1.html#1

-* The reading for this lecture is `Zuckerkandl and Pauling 1965`_.
+* The reading for this lecture is :download:`Zuckerkandl and Pauling (1965) <readings/Zuckerkandl_and_Pauling-1965.pdf>`.

 First slide
 ============